 Cheapest Car Insurance in Michigan

-While many things make the Great Lakes State easy to love, the price of Michigan car insurance isn’t one of them.
-The state is notorious for having higher than average premiums, with the average full coverage premium costing about $2,190 annually, but that doesn’t mean you can’t find affordable car insurance in the state.
-It just means you must do a little research before getting your policy to ensure you’re getting the cheapest insurance in Michigan.
+While many things make the Great Lakes State easy to love, the struggle to find the cheapest auto insurance rates in Michigan isn’t one of them.
+The state is notorious for having above-average premiums, but that doesn’t mean you can’t find affordable car insurance in the state.
+It just means you must do a little research before getting your policy to ensure you’re getting the best rates.

-What You Should Know About the Cheapest Car Insurance in Michigan
+Getting the Most Affordable Car Insurance in Michigan

-Finding cheap car insurance in Michigan is a bit like finding a four-leafed clover — it takes a bit of searching, and you feel so lucky once you find it.
+Finding cheap auto insurance in Michigan is a bit like finding a four-leafed clover — it takes a bit of searching, and you feel so lucky once you find it.
 Michigan’s average full coverage policy costs about $2,190 annually, which is about 30% higher than the national average full coverage policy, which is only about $1,670.
-However, there are several things you can do to get cheap insurance in Michigan.
+However, there are several things you can do to get low-cost auto insurance in Michigan.

 Getting the Minimum Policy

-The quickest way to get cheap Michigan auto insurance is to lower your auto insurance policy coverage to the legal minimum requirements.
+The quickest way to get affordable Michigan car insurance is to lower your auto insurance policy coverage to the legal minimum requirements.
 While base rates will remain high no matter how little or how much coverage you have, lowering your coverage is the easiest and most significant way to lower your premiums.

 The average cost of a policy that doesn’t exceed the minimum auto insurance requirements in Michigan is about $1,880, or about 15% less than the average cost of a full coverage policy.
 In the state, all drivers are legally required to have $50,000 of bodily injury liability per person, $100,000 of bodily injury liability per accident, $10,000 of property damage liability coverage (or 50/100/10 liability coverage), about $250,000 in PIP, and no more than $1 million in PPI.